Fevol/criticmarkup-parser/README.md

 without hampering performance or the simplicity of the grammar.

-The error is that unclosed opening brackets `{++` will match all subsequent tokens, and thus later nodes might not get parsed correctly.
+The error is that unclosed opening brackets `{++` will match all subsequent tokens, and thus later ranges might not get parsed correctly.

 ## Contributors